Signed in as:

 Click the button below and to the right to examine the The Power Limitation curves, or click here.

-One way to think about this loss is to envision three or four feet of coax added on to the coax feedline.
-If the feedline is 100 feet long, adding the choke is roughly equivalent to adding four more feet of coax to the feedline - from a loss perspective.
-The coax used in the choke is very low loss, almost certainly lower loss than the feedline itself.
-So, from the standpoint of its effect on your signal, Inherent Loss is negligible.
+One way to think about this loss is to envision three or four feet of coax added on to your coax feedline.
+If the feedline is 100 feet long, adding the choke is roughly equivalent (from an Inherent Loss perspective) to adding three or four feet of coax to the feedline.
+Inherent Loss is the resistive loss in that short piece of coax.
+That's it.

 What makes Inherent Loss matter is that the coax in the choke is wrapped rather tightly around a ferrite core.
 This concentrates whatever heat is dissipated in that section of coax into a small space.
 The temperature of that coax section will rise more than would a comparable length of straight coax out in the open - simply because the straight piece is spread out and cooled more efficiently.